Links

 style, indicates that it was possibly presented to Serapis, the Egyptian

-god of the underworld.
-In the Byzantine period, it was turned into a
+the underworld.
+Pergamum, in the Byzantine period, it was turned into a

 church by extensive remodeling, especially to the apse sections, and was